jakguru/hazteam-sop/readme.md

 4. **Set the HAZTEAM example.**
 Be an example.
 Set a standard.
 You should not only strive for this in HAZTEAM, but also in your everyday lives.
 Push yourself to be the best you can be.
-Do you know why HT was so successful in SWAT3?
-It's because of the way we treated people.
-When a newbie came into a game, and they were slower getting ready than everyone else, holding us all up...instead of rushing the person or calling them names Nymesis would ask if they had a problem instead.
-If there was someone in the lobbies asking questions about the game, he would help them out.
-Sometimes, it's the small, insignificant actions that say so much about a person.
-This is the type of reputation that is mandatory and how we want to precede HT in every game we play.
 So, just be an example, not only to your fellow teammates, but the entire community and in your everyday lives.
 What's the worst that can happen?
 That it sets you up for success?
 Set the HAZTEAM example!!